fleetdm/fleet/articles/seamless-mdm-migration.md

 In the process described, when we update DNS all of the devices are migrated immediately.
 To minimize risk, it is often desired to gradually migrate devices.

 Fleet has created a [migration proxy](https://github.com/fleetdm/fleet/tree/main/tools/mdm/migration/mdmproxy) that can be used to gradually migrate specific devices and/or a percentage of devices.
-This allows gradual migration with progressively more devices migrated.
+This allows a staged migration with progressively more devices migrated.

 ## Conclusion